Axosoft/glo2markdown/README.md

 # Glo2Markdown

-This is an Next.js app demonstrating how to use GitKraken Glo's OAuth and API.
-Users login with OAuth, pick a board, and it is converted to Markdown.
-While we chose to use Next.js for simplicity, you can use any appropriate tech stack to build out Glo OAuth/API apps.

 ## OAuth

 GitKraken Glo uses OAuth to allow developers to create apps that access users' data on their behalf.